-Prep-courses which prepare you for taking the external "Feststellungsprüfung" at Bezirksregierung Düsseldorf are offered by different institutions in Düsseldorf, Bonn, Cologne and Dortmund as well.
+Prep-courses which prepare you for taking the external "Feststellungsprüfung" at Bezirksregierung Düsseldorf (German only) are offered by different institutions in Düsseldorf, Bonn, Cologne and Dortmund as well.

 Each study programme at Hochschule Düsseldorf requires a specific Studienkolleg-core course (Schwerpunktkurs).
 Therefore you need choose your Studienkolleg according to its core course:

 |Faculty of Design:||G or GD course|

 |Faculty of Electrical Engineering and Information Technology:|| TI or T course|